alexpkeil1/LSurvival.jl/README.md

 - Cumulative incidence estimation from a set of Cox models
 - Cox model residuals (Martingale, score, Schoenfeld, dfbeta)
 - Robust variance estimation
+- Bootstrap and jackknife methods for Cox models and AFT models
+- Plot recipes for diagnostics and visualizations

 Add this package via Julia's package manager: